Patent Retrieval: A Literature Review: Data Evaluation Tracks

 \subsection{CLEF-IP Collections}

 The Conference and Labs of the Evaluation Forum\footnote{http://www.clef-initiative.eu/} (CLEF) is an European series of workshops which started in 2001 to foster research in Cross Language Information Retrieval (CLIR).
 The Intellectual Property (IP) track (CLEF-IP) which ran between (2009-2013) was organized to: 1) foster research in patent data analysis, and 2) provide large and clean test collections of multi-language patent documents, specifically in the three main European languages (English, French, and German).
-Research labs have the opportunity to test their methods on multiple shared tasks such as PR, patent classification, image-based PR, image classification, flowchart recognition, and structure recognition \cite{roda2010,piroi2010clef,piroi2011clef,piroi2012,piroi2013}.
+Research labs have the opportunity to test their methods on multiple shared tasks such as PR, patent classification, image-based PR, image classification, flowchart recognition, and structure recognition (\cite{roda2010,piroi2010clef,piroi2011clef,piroi2012,piroi2013}).

-The CLEF-IP data collection are patent documents extracted from the EPO data.
-It is provided through the Information Research Facility\footnote{http://www.ir-facility.org/} (IRF) and hosted by Marec \footnote{http://www.ir-facility.org/prototypes/marec}.
+The CLEF-IP data collection are patent documents extracted from USPTO, EPO and WIPO data.
+It is provided through the Information Research Facility\footnote{http://www.ir-facility.org/} (IRF) and hosted by Marec \footnote{http://www.ifs.tuwien.ac.at/imp/marec.shtml}.
 Patent documents are provided in XML format and have common Document Type Definition (DTD) schema.
-The collection was constructed according to the proposed methodology by Graf and Azzopardi \cite{graf2008methodology} and is divided into two pools: \begin{enumerate} \item The corpus pool: documents selected from this pool are provided for participating labs as training or lookup instances depending on the task. \item The topics pool: documents selected from this pool are called topics and they represent testing or evaluation instances depending on the task.
-For example, in prior art search, the topic might be a patent application document for which it is required to retrieve prior art. \end{enumerate}
+The collection was constructed according to the proposed methodology by \cite{graf2008methodology} and is divided into two pools: \begin{enumerate} \item \textbf{The corpus pool}: documents selected from this pool are provided for participating labs as training or lookup instances. \item \textbf{The topics pool}: documents selected from this pool are called topics and they represent testing or evaluation instances.
+For example, in prior art search, the topic might be a patent application document for which it is required to retrieve prior art.
+In this scenario, the patents that constitute prior art are called relevance assessments and obtained from the corpus pool. \end{enumerate}

 The XML documents consist of the main textual sections such as {\it bibliographic data}, {\it abstract}, {\it description}, and {\it claims}.
 Each section is written in one or more languages (English, French, and/or German) and is denoted by a language code.
 At least the claims of granted patents (B1 documents) are written in the three languages because it is EPO requirement once a patent application is granted.